0xfefe-com/pico-vault/README.md

 ![alt text](./image.png)

-You can find the files corresponding to your chipid in `personalized/`.
+You can find the files corresponding to the chipid of your Pico in `personalized/`.

 To help you solving the challenge and checking your solution, there are some scripts in `scripts/`.